Computing a LTAS with the Public API [1]#

 print(f"{' DATASET ':#^60}")

-print(f"{'Sample rate:':<30}{str(dataset.origin_dataset.sample_rate):>30}\n")
+print(f"{'Sample rate:':<30}{str(project.origin_dataset.sample_rate):>30}\n")

 print(f"{' ORIGINAL FILES ':#^60}")